zeroxoneafour/polonium/docs/usage.md

 Do one of the following -

 - Go to [GitHub](https://github.com/zeroxoneafour/polonium/releases/) and download the `polonium.kwinscript` asset from a release of your choice, then install it in KWin Scripts in the settings menu
-- Go to the [KWin Store](https://store.kde.org/p/2042756) and download the latest `polonium.kwinscript`, then install it in KWin Scripts
+- Go to the [KWin Store](https://store.kde.org/p/2140417) and download the latest `polonium.kwinscript`, then install it in KWin Scripts
 - Go to KWin Scripts settings panel and Get New Scripts, then search for and select Polonium

+It is recommended to install dbus-saver if you have a complex layout.
+To do this, follow the instructions [on the repo](https://github.com/zeroxoneafour/dbus-saver).

+## Uninstallation

+To uninstall Polonium, simply uninstall it through KWin Scripts.
+If you want to remove old shortcuts, edit `~/.config/kglobalshortcutsrc` and remove all mentions of Polonium.
+To uninstall dbus-saver, do `cargo uninstall dbus-saver` and remove the systemd service.

 ## General usage